tiffanyv185/T1A3-HuyenTramTiffanyVo/README.md

     - Enable users to contribute to their saving goals.
     - Track their progress of each goal.
     - Provide a history of contributions.
-    - Notify the users of milesotones and deadlines.
     - Generate monthly reports of contributions.

 2. <b>Designing the Application Structure:</b>